Jonathan Troy: Plot summary

 Many of the other characters in the book refer to Jonathan Troy as the golden boy.
-He's a senior at the local high school and they call him that because he has everything: Looks, intelligence and talent.
-But he is not an easy character for the reader to like.
-We're given an insight into the mind of a teen-age boy, where he holds nearly everyone he meets in contempt—especially his father, Nathaniel, and his favorite teacher, Feathersmith.
+He is a senior at the local high school and they call him that because he has everything: Looks, intelligence and talent.
+However, he is not an easy character for the reader to like.
+The reader is given an insight into the mind of a teenage boy, where he holds nearly everyone he meets in contempt—especially his father, Nathaniel, and his favorite teacher, Feathersmith.

 The book is written as a series of different events, almost none of them related.
 Jonathan has had an ongoing relationship with one girl, Etheline.
-But once he finally succeeds in seducing her, he begins to lose interest, especially when she starts talking about marriage.
+Once he finally succeeds in seducing her, he begins to lose interest, especially when she starts talking about marriage.
 A chance meeting with a new girl in town, Leafy, gives him new inspiration and he begins pursuit of her.

 Abbey also introduces the only major gay character in any of his eight novels, Phillip Feathersmith.
-Abbey doesn't come right out and say he's gay, but he describes his "fairy-flower" hands, talks about what a pink little fellow he is, and Jonathan calls him "Fairysmith" in his own mind.
+Abbey does not explicitly say that he's gay, but he describes his "fairy-flower" hands and talks about what a pink little fellow he is.
+Jonathan calls him "Fairysmith" in his own mind.
 Feathersmith shows an attraction to Jonathan that is not very subtle.

 Most of the story is set in a western Pennsylvania town called Powhattan.
 It was actually based on the town near where Abbey grew up, Indiana, Pennsylvania.
 Abbey even uses some of the names of businesses in Indiana in the 1940s for his story.
 The Blue Star Restaurant becomes the Blue Bell Bar that is the business under the apartment Jonathan Troy shares with his father.

 There are many hints of the greatness Abbey would fine tune in his later works, including his love of the desert (Jonathan longs to go there); his deep passion for women and beer; and above all his sense of humor.